 Are application end users aware of ~800ms?
 Sometimes I wonder.

-The adaptive join plan with batch mode operators is likely a better plan for a wider range of value than the small plan.
+The adaptive join plan with batch mode operators is likely a better plan for a wider range of values than the small plan.

-Batch mode is generally more efficient with larger row counts, the adaptive join means no one who doesn’t belong in nested loops hell doesn’t get stuck there (probably), and SQL Server will take a look at the query in between runs to try to find a happy memory grant medium (this doesn’t always work splendidly, but I like the effort).
+Batch mode is generally more efficient with larger row counts.
+The adaptive join means no one who doesn’t belong in nested loops hell will get stuck there (probably), and SQL Server will take a look at the query in between runs to try to find a happy memory grant medium (this doesn’t always work splendidly, but I like the effort).

 Getting to the point, if you’re going to SQL Server 2019, and you want to get all these new goodies to help you avoid parameter sniffing, you’re gonna have to start getting used to those OPTIMIZE FOR hints, and using a value that results in getting the adaptive plan.